openstack/ironic/doc/source/install/enabling-drivers.rst

         enabled_management_interfaces = ipmitool,redfish,ilo,irmc

     Using ``ipmitool`` requires :doc:`configure-ipmi`.
 See
-    `driver-specific documentation`_ for required configuration of each driver. network
+    :doc:`/admin/drivers` for the required configuration of each driver. network
     connects/disconnects bare metal nodes to/from virtual networks.
 This is the only interface that is also pluggable for classic drivers.
 See